btzy/CS4212-compiler/Programming Assignment 2 Readme.md

 - When used as an argument to a method call (e.g. `f(null)`), the `null` is coerced to the type required by the method being called (see the method overloading section for specifics)
 - When used in a return statement (e.g. `return null;`), the `null` is coerced to the return type of the method

 The coercion process works in all cases where it is reasonable to do so.
-(If you want to look at the compiler code, search for the "imbueType" function.)
+(If you want to look at the compiler code, search for the `imbueType` function.)

 ## Method overloading
 My compiler implements the bonus requirement of proper method overloading.